 Top Ways To Contact Uber Eats Support

-Much like with how to contact Uber, if you’re an Uber Eats driver you can go to your nearest Greenlight Hub to find in-person support.
-The people there are tasked with helping you out in the best ways they can.
+Much like with how to contact Uber, if you’re an Uber Eats driver, you can go to your nearest Greenlight Hub to find in-person support.
+The people there are tasked with helping you out in the best ways possible.
 They are often faster at getting you solutions to your problems and they tend to understand your issues if you’re able to clearly communicate what is going on.

 One way that has proven successful is to go on Uber Eats’ social media sites and ask your questions there.
-On their Facebook page, Uber Eats has representatives reach out to people who are posting about issues to help get them resolved.
+On their Facebook page, Uber Eats has representatives reach out to people posting about issues to help resolve them.

 They will reach out to individuals via private message or direct message to learn more details about the issue and try to find ways to resolve it for you.

 The same goes for their Twitter account.
 If you’re not having luck elsewhere, hit them up on Twitter.
 They will likely ask you to send a direct message with pertinent account information so they can pull up your info and try to troubleshoot.
 To really jump the line, however, consider going directly to their Uber Support Twitter account: Twitter.com/Uber_Support.